Netherlands to take Russia to European court over MH17 downing | DW | 10.07.2020

 The Dutch government announced on Friday that it will file a suit against Russia at the European Court of Human Rights over Moscow's alleged role in the 2014 downing of Malaysia Airlines flight MH17 .

-The passenger plane was shot down over eastern Ukraine in July 2014, killing the 298 people who were on board.
+The passenger plane, which was flying from Amsterdam to Kuala Lumpur, was shot down over eastern Ukraine in July 2014, killing the 298 people who were on board.
 The Netherlands was home to nearly two-thirds of the victims.

 The Netherlands has held Russia responsible for the crash, although the Kremlin has denied any involvement.